 In This Review

 - 1VerdictFord's first attempt at a dedicated electric car is a success; the Mustang Mach-E is a practical, fast and technologically advanced SUV

 - 2Range, battery & chargingThe Mustang Mach-E has very good range figures regardless of which version you go for, along with the necessary rapid-charging capability to make long-distance trips feasible

-- 6Practicality & boot space - currently readingFront and rear luggage areas, plus a pretty roomy cabin, mean the Mustang Mach-E scores well in this area
+- 6Boot space, seating & practicality - currently readingFront and rear luggage areas, plus a pretty roomy cabin, mean the Mustang Mach-E scores well in this area

 - 7Reliability & safety ratingA five-star crash-test rating, coupled with plenty of standard safety kit, put the electric SUV in good stead